 While many sippers assume that good Champagne would be ‘wasted’ in a cocktail, in fact the opposite is true.
 In the French 75, Champagne is the largest ingredient by volume – choose a good one and you’re almost guaranteed a delicious drink.

 So which Champagne do you go for?
 In Jim Meehan’s Bartender’s Manual, sommelier Jordan Salcito recommends a 100% Pinot Noir (Blanc de Noirs) Champagne for a French 75, as it has the requisite body and robustness to stand up to the citrus.

 Of course, Champagne isn’t the only component you should select with care.
 To make a perfect French 75, you’ll need freshly squeezed lemon juice – none of the pre-bottled stuff, please.
-Homemade sugar syrup is also an essential element, though you can buy bottled gomme syrup to make mixing simpler.
+Homemade sugar syrup is also an essential element, though you can buy bottled syrup to make mixing simpler.
 And don’t forget about the glassware: this gin and Champagne cocktail calls for your finest flutes.
 If you remember to chill them before mixing, all the better.

-If you head to New Orleans today, you might still find that your French 75 is made with Cognac instead of gin; past recipes have also used brandy, calvados, and other spirits.
+In New Orleans, you might still find your French 75 is made with Cognac instead of gin.
+Past recipes have also used brandy, calvados and other spirits.
 Credit for those innovations goes to the drink’s supposedly French origins, but for our part, we think this drink simply sings with gin.

 London Dry Gin is the classic choice, though should you want to infuse your drink with even more citrusy pep, consider swapping in our Lemon Drizzle Gin.
 Infused with three different additions of lemon, the gin is perfumed and aromatic, and mingles wonderfully with all the fizz and froth.